-Areas of study: Anatomy and physiology, chemistry, dosage formulation, drug design and discovery, epidemiology, mental health first aid, pharmacotherapeutics.
+Areas of study: Anatomy and physiology, chemistry, dosage formulation, drug design and discovery, epidemiology, pharmacotherapeutics and pharmacy practice.

-Career opportunities: Community pharmacist, consultant pharmacist, hospital pharmacist, industrial pharmacist.
+Career opportunities: Community pharmacist, hospital pharmacist, industrial pharmacist, pharmaceutical policy officer, researcher.

-Practical experience: From first year, clinical placements in a variety of health settings, both locally and nationally, including community facilities, hospitals, rural pharmacies and aged care facilities throughout the Hunter, Central Coast, Mid North Coast and the University’s Department of Rural Health sites.
-While attending these centres, students are responsible for all travel, accommodation and related expenses.
-Applicants should be aware of this requirement when applying for entry to the program.
+Practical experience: 420 hours of clinical placement in a variety of settings both locally and nationally.
+This will include community and aged care facilities, hospitals, and rural pharmacies throughout the Hunter, Central Coast, Mid North Coast and the University’s Department of Rural Health sites.

 To prepare students for clinical placements, practical skills will be built through inter-professional simulated learning activities in our fully functioning demonstration pharmacy, hospital-based simulation wards and the Hunter New England Simulation Centre.

-Honours: All students will graduate with honours.
-The honours component of the degree will be awarded as graded or ungraded honours.
-Students achieving a sufficiently high grade point average may be invited to undertake the graded honours stream.
+Honours: All students will graduate with honours, which will be awarded as graded or ungraded honours.
+Entry into the graded honours stream may be offered to students based on merit.
 The graded honours stream requires students to complete a supervised individual research project whereas the students undertaking the ungraded honours stream will be required to undertake a supervised group research project.

 This program and future professional practice is both mentally and physically demanding.
 Applicants who may be unsure of their ability to complete the degree and work in the profession should contact the University prior to applying.

-Recommended studies: HSC Mathematics Extension 1 or 2 or Mathematics (Band 5).
+Recommended studies: Mathematics Extension 1 or 2 or Mathematics (Band 5).